rockdaboot/wget2/docs/wget2_manual.md

   When "--trust-server-names" is used, the redirection URL is affected by this setting.

+* `--chunk-size=size`

+  Download large files in multithreaded chunks.
+This switch specifies the size of the chunks, given in bytes if no other byte multiple unit is specified.
+By default it's set on 0/off.

+* `--max-threads=number`

+  Specifies the maximum number of concurrent download threads for a resource.
+The default is 5 but if you want to allow more or fewer this is the option to use.

 ### <a name="Directory Options"/>Directory Options

 * `-nd`, `--no-directories`